You may need to pay land tax if you own an investment property, holiday home, commercial property or vacant land.

 You can update your direct debit, credit or debit card details for an existing payment schedule.
 However, you cannot change your payment method, for example, moving from direct debit to credit card.

-You must update your payment details at least 1 business day before your next scheduled payment.
+You must update your payment details at least one business day before your next scheduled payment.

 If you want to change your payment method, for example from direct debit to a credit card, and there is more than 14 days left until the due date listed on your assessment notice, you can cancel your schedule and set up a new one with your chosen payment method.